Kong/kong/README.md

       --data 'name=key-auth'
     ```

-    Be sure to note the created Plugin `id` - it will be needed it in step 5.
+    Be sure to note the created Plugin `id` - it will be needed later.

 1. ### Verify that the key-auth plugin is properly configured